verrazzano/docs/content/en/docs/networking/traffic/net-traffic.md

 ```

 ### East-West Application Traffic
-To use east-west traffic management, each service in the mesh should be routed to using a VirtualService and optional
+To use east-west traffic management, each service in the mesh should be routed using a VirtualService and an optional
-DestinationRules.
+DestinationRule.
 You can still send east-west traffic without either of these resources, but you wont't get any custom
 routing or load balancing.
 Verrazzano doesn't configure east-west traffic.
 Consider bobbys-front-end in the bob's books example at
 [bobs-books-comp.yaml](https://github.com/verrazzano/verrazzano/blob/master/examples/bobs-books/bobs-books-comp.yaml).
 When deploying bob's books, a VirtualService is created for bobby's front-end, because of the IngressTrait, but there are